 Executive Summary To download the executive summary in PDF format, click here (PDF, 172 KB).

-For more than a quarter century, the National Council for Research on Women, now Re:Gender, has promoted the advancement of women and girls and highlighted the benefits of women’s participation, active engagement and leadership in decision-making.
+For more than a quarter century, Re:Gender has promoted the advancement of women and girls and highlighted the benefits of women’s participation, active engagement and leadership in decision-making.
 In this project, the Council brings this same lens to the historically male-dominated spaces of fund management and the financial services more broadly.

 Our report, Women in Fund Management: A Road Map for Achieving Critical Mass – and Why it Matters, explores the under-representation of women in the field, draws on research suggesting the benefits women can bring, and lays out concrete action steps for change.
 Specifically, we call on the financial services industry to develop a “critical mass principle” with quantifiable benchmarks and guidelines for increasing the number of women at all leadership levels.

-For more than a quarter century, Re:Gender (formerly National Council for Research on Women) has promoted the advancement of women and girls and highlighted the benefits of women’s participation, active engagement and leadership in decision-making.
+For more than a quarter century, Re:Gender has promoted the advancement of women and girls and highlighted the benefits of women’s participation, active engagement and leadership in decision-making.
 In this project, Re:Gender brings this same lens to the historically male-dominated spaces of fund management and the financial services more broadly.

 As the granddaughter of a woman engineer (and also someone who struggles to assemble her Ikea furniture but loves her new toolkit anyway), it was an honor to be surrounded by tradeswomen at the Institute for Women and Work’s panel last Thursday night up at Cornell.
 We were gathered to discuss how the economic crisis and recovery efforts in New York impact women, particularly tradeswomen.
 For me, though, it was an education in a history I didn’t even know existed: the history of tradeswomen in the U.S. and their fight for recognition and rights.
 After 30 years of activism, women still only comprise 3% of the construction labor force.
 As one panelist said, “do we really believe that men have 97% of the answers?”
 I think not.
 Although frustration with this slow-moving progress was evident in the room, the Cornell event was more celebratory than anything else.
 Susan Eisenberg shared slides from her multi-media installation, On Equal Terms.
 The theme of the installation: Women in construction—30 years and still organizing.
 The most provocative exhibit was the bathroom shack, literally a 6 foot by 6 foot plywood replica of a typical bathroom tradeswoman encounter on the job, complete with documented misogynistic and explicitly sexual graffiti.